Shoulder Injuries: Rotator Cuff Pain and Treatment

 For most of your life, you have taken for granted that you can move your arm in any direction.
-When that capacity is lost, you feel that loss intensely.
+When that capacity is lost, you feel the difference intensely.
 Mostly you feel the pain associated with trying to do much of anything.
 Reaching up or holding something is likely impossible, and it hurts to do even simple things like putting on a coat.

 Sometimes when you are going through an ordeal or a serious injury it seems you will never make it to the other side.
-It doesn't look like it's ever going to get better, and you wonder how you can live with it lin the ong term.
+It doesn't look like it's ever going to get better, and you wonder how you can live with it in the long term.

 What Is a Rotator Cuff Injury?

 Shoulders are one of the most complex parts of the body, providing a greater range of motion than any other joint.
 The amazing piece of workmanship known as the rotator cuff is the group of muscles and tendons that keep the ball of your upper arm bone firmly in place within the shoulder socket.
 The shoulder socket is shallow, to allow full rotation of the arm in almost every direction.

 But along with incredible possibilities for movement comes the chance for undue stresses to the tendons that hold this assemblage together.